evfinkn/speechviz/USAGE.md

 To visualize the pose data in the interface, you'll need to process one of the videos from the cameras.
 After picking one of the videos, you can optionally run these commands:

-    # Rotate the video to expected orientation
+    # Rotate the video to the correct orientation
     ffmpeg -i input.mp4 -vf transpose=1 output.mp4
     # If you're going to combine the audio and video, convert the audio to mp3
     ffmpeg -i input.wav -vn -ar 44100 -ac 2 -b:a 192k output.mp3
     # Combine the audio and video
     ffmpeg -i input.mp4 -i input.mp3 -c copy -map 0:v:0 -map 1:a:0 output.mp4

-Finally, rename the of the video to `FILE_NAME.mp4`, move it to `data/video`, and run
+Finally, rename the video to `FILE_NAME.mp4`, move it to `data/video`, and run

     python3 scripts/process_audio.py data/video/FILE_NAME.mp4